comorment/gwas/specs/tryggve_query_analysis/README.md

  `python phenoFile_split.py  --masterfile='NOR.tryggve.master.file.tsv' --seperator='tab'  --columns='Sex','AnyF32','PC1','height','Age','AnyF33'  `

 d- Then in each sub-cohort directory,  new phenofiles have been created with the same name you typed in masterfile.
-A backup phenofile which includes all samples has also been created.
+A backup phenofile which includes all samples among all sub-cohorts has also been created.
 You do not need to modify masterfile.

 ## Step 2.
 Running the query analysis